 Complete with enamelled badge

 Prefects wore a black tassel hanging from the top of their black cap.
-Being a Prefect also meant that you had the dubious privilege of being able to read the lesson at School Assembly in the morning – because of reluctance of many of my peers, I found myself as a regular reader in the School’s Morning Assembly.
+Being a Prefect also meant that you had the dubious privilege of being able to read the lesson at School Assembly in the morning – because of the reluctance of many of my peers, I found myself being a regular reader in the School’s Morning Assembly.

 One of the Staff (Don Brown), had advertised in School, details of the newly-formed Somerset County Outdoor Activity Camp.
 Basically, this was a mixed Mini-Outward Bound Course for about thirty youngsters, held during the first seven days of the summer holiday, run by members of the Somerset County Youth Committee.